Hibriten High School

 Hibriten High School (HHS) is a comprehensive, four-year high school accredited by the NC Department of Public Instruction and the Southern Colleges and Schools.
 The school is located at the foot of Hibriten Mountain, the western end of the Brushy Mountains in Lenoir, North Carolina.

 History

+Name

+The name "Hibriten" stems from Brighton, England.
+A local resident who was impressed with the beauty of Brighton, England, thought the mountain on the east side of Lenoir should have a sophisticated name since it was the “high” point of Lenoir.
+Combining “High” and “Brighton,” the name was eventually shortened to one word, “Hibriten.”

 Hibriten Academy

 The Hibriten Academy was founded in 1885 on the Wildwood Road.
 It was a larger school than most of the ones for that period of time as it had three teachers and students of all ages.
 The rooms were heated with pot-bellied stoves, and the boy students had to cut the wood to keep the fires going.
 Water was carried to the rooms in a bucket and the students had their own cup to pour the water into from the bucket.
 Hibriten Academy was consolidated with Kings Creek High at the end of the 1932 school term.